duckdb/duckdb-web/docs/data/multiple_files/overview.md

   - /docs/data/csv/multiple_files
 ---

 DuckDB can read multiple files of different types (CSV, Parquet, JSON files) at the same time using either the glob syntax, or by providing a list of files to read.
-See the [combining schemas][combining_schemas] page for tips on reading files with different schemas.
+See the [combining schemas](combining_schemas) page for tips on reading files with different schemas.

 ### CSV